Response to Racism

 ASHA’s Envisioned Future

 states that by 2025, “inclusive policies and practices are in place within the Association and throughout the discipline, to ensure that there is a diversity of perspective that informs professional practice and decision-making.”
-Of ASHA's eight Strategic Objectives, two of them--Increasing the Diversity of the Membership and Increasing Members' Cultural Competence--relate to this outcome.
+Of ASHA's eight Strategic Objectives, two of them—Increasing Diversity/Equity/Inclusion (DEI) within the Association and the discipline and Increasing Members' Cultural Competence—relate to this outcome.
 These diversity ideals and a culture of inclusion are not possible if every professional, student, client, and patient

 is not seen and heard.